TheCookeringYT/Eaglercraft-1.5.2/README.md

-How to Use the code properly:
+How to use the code properly: